ServiceNowITOM/ansible-sn-inventory/README.md

 **`SN_USERNAME`** (required)

 The ServiceNow instance user name.
-The user acount should have enough rights to read the `cmdb_ci_server` table (default), or the table specified by SN_TABLE.
+The user acount should have enough rights to read the `cmdb_ci_server` table (default), or the table specified by `SN_TABLE`.

     export SN_USERNAME=user.name